Keeping It Clean with CD One Price Cleaners

 The other key thing to be aware of is that they aren’t your cleaner for everything.
 In fact, CD One Price Cleaners refers to themselves as “garment specialists,” so you’ll need to look elsewhere for cleaning your drapes, comforters, and other household items.
 Also, you may find that if you have any special needs garments, those might need to go elsewhere as well, but you can always take them in and let them make that determination.

-Another nice convenience feature they added awhile back is the ability to be emailed when your cleaning is ready to be picked up.
-This is especially nice when your order is ready ahead of the regular 5pm time and you can get in before the rush.
-Unless they’ve changed it though, you need to request this in store, rather than from their website, and the only option at least at the time was email, not SMS text, which would be even more convenient.
+Another nice convenience feature they added a while back is the ability to be emailed when your cleaning is ready to be picked up.
+This is especially nice when your order is ready ahead of the regular 5 pm time and you can get in before the rush.
+Unless they’ve changed it, though, you need to request this in store, rather than from their website, and the only option, at least at the time was email, not SMS text, which would be even more convenient.

-When you drop off or pick up, they ask for your phone number, and confirm the name.
-For the most part, this is a pretty quick system that avoids having to run through similar sounding names or confirming addresses for the same name.
+When you drop off or pick up, they ask for your phone number and confirm the name.
+For the most part, this is a pretty quick system that avoids having to run through similar-sounding names or confirming addresses for the same name.

-Personally for me, there are a number of other cleaners that are closer, but of course that isn’t always the most important factor.
+Personally, for me, there are a number of other cleaners that are closer, but of course, that isn’t always the most important factor.

 Price O’Mighty